DhairyaMajmudar/majirya-cli/readme.md

    - Banckend Only Project
    - Full Stack Project

-## Installation
+## Local Installation

+1. Fork and Clone repo. in local machine.
+2. `npm i && npm run dev` ( In terminal of local clone)
+3. `npm run dev2` (In a second terminal of yourtest folder) pls. once update the `package.json` dev2 script such that it targets to actual path of `dist/index.js` file.

-Developed by Dhairya Majmudar with ♥️
+<center>Developed by Dhairya Majmudar with ♥️</center>